 Is It Possible to “Expunge” a DUI Conviction from my Criminal Record in CA?

-You made a mistake—a big one, it turns out—you got a DUI conviction for driving drunk or drugged.
+You made a mistake—a big one, DUI Removed From My Record, it turns out—you got a DUI conviction for driving drunk or drugged.
 Regardless of whether your DUI conviction was a misdemeanor or a felony, you now have a criminal record.

 For life.

-A misdemeanor DUI in California will fall off your DMV driving record after 10 years, but it will stay on your criminal record forever.
-Every time you apply for a new job, or for a credit card or a loan or a mortgage, and they ask if you’ve ever been arrested or convicted of a criminal offense, you will have to answer “yes.”
+A misdemeanor DUI in California will fall off your DMV driving record after 10 years.
+However, it will stay on your criminal record forever.
+Every time you apply for a new job, or for a credit card or a loan, or a mortgage.
+If they ask if you’ve ever been arrested or convicted of a criminal offense.
+You will have to answer “yes.”

 That’s a pretty dark cloud to have hanging over your head for the rest of your life.
 But there’s a silver lining—and it’s called “expungement.”